 It has been lauded.
 It has been vilified.
-And it has barely gotten off the ground.
-But although many of its provisions haven’t yet kicked in, the Affordable Care Act—or Obamacare, as it’s popularly known—is already having a profound effect not just on how health care will be provided, but also on how business will be conducted, especially in real estate.
+And it has barely gotten off the ground yet.
+But although many of its provisions haven’t yet kicked in, the Patient Protection and Affordable Care Act (PPACA)—or Obamacare, as it’s popularly known—is already having a profound effect not just on how health care will be provided, but also on how business will be conducted, especially in real estate.

 Several of the Affordable Care Act’s provisions are well known, particularly the employer and individual coverage mandates and the creation of state-based health insurance exchanges.
 But lesser-known aspects of the legislation also could have a big impact on a company, its owners, and its investors.
 Below is a brief look at two of them, and options available to assess—or even blunt—that impact.

 Limited Liability Companies

 For many years, limited liability companies (LLCs) have been the legal entity of choice for real estate businesses.
 Among other advantages, they provide a great deal of tax flexibility, limit personal liability, and can be set up more easily than other types of entities.

 But a health care reform–related tax that took effect this year casts LLCs in a new light—one that could dim their previous luster.
 As of January 1, 2013, a Medicare surtax of 0.9 percent applies to wages and self-employment income in excess of $250,000 (for married taxpayers filing jointly) or $200,000 (for single filers), bringing the total Medicare tax rate to 3.8 percent for earners above those thresholds.